diemol/selenium-grid-and-docker-workshop/exercise-1/README.md

 ### Start Selenium Grid with Docker

-1. Under the `exercise-1` directory, check the `docker-compose-v3.yml` file.
-Replace `SE_NODE_GRID_URL` to `localhost` if you are using your own machine, else use your GitPod url.
+1. Under the `exercise-2` directory, check the `docker-compose-v3.yml` file.
+    * Set `SE_NODE_GRID_URL` to `localhost` if you are using your own machine
+    * If you are using GitPod, use your GitPod url (e.g. https://4444-orange-dragon-cpm1xit2.ws-eu17.gitpod.io).
 2. On a terminal, under the `exercise-1` directory, type `docker-compose -f docker-compose-v3.yml up`.
-This will start a Grid with a Hub and 3 Nodes (Chrome, Firefox, and Edge).
+    * This will start a Grid with a Hub and 3 Nodes (Chrome, Firefox, and Edge).
 3. Head to your machine/instance url, and check the port `4444`